atlarge-research/Opencraft-2/README.md

 # Opencraft 2

 Opencraft 2 is an Minecraft-like online game built in Unity.
 It is intended for supporting experimental research on online game and cloud gaming performance.

 ## Setup

 Install *Unity 2022 LTS*, clone this repository using `git clone --recurse-submodules`, and open it in Unity.
 Unity should automatically install required packages.
 This includes the [ParrelSync](https://github.com/VeriorPies/ParrelSync) package, which is useful for testing multiplayer functionality in-editor.
 The [Rider](https://www.jetbrains.com/rider/) IDE is recommended, it has direct integration with Unity.

 The game can be started from `Scenes/MainScene`.
 To run select `Server & Client` in `Multiplayer -> Window: PlayMode Tools`, then press the play button.
 Additional configuration can be specified in command line arguments, which can be set in-editor on the `Editor Args` field of the `GameBootstrap -> Editor Cmd Args` singleton component.

-## Builds
+## Building the Game

 Opencraft 2 is built by the Unity editor, using `File -> Build Settings` with `Platform` set to `Windows, Mac, Linux` and `Target Platform` set to `Linux` or `Windows` (Mac is untested).
 For debugging, analysis, and metric collection the `Development Build`